How They Work

 • Directly up from the rear of the wheel (red and orange)

-• Indirectly thrown up and forward by the wheel (through the gap between the fork legs: this only really applies to suspension forks), but then blown back into your face (yellow-green)
+• Indirectly thrown up and forward from the top of the wheel (either in front of the fork or from behind and through the gap between the fork legs), but then blown back into your face (yellow-green)

 Below ~10mph, no mud will reach your face (figure at 11mph/17kmph):